Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Importance-based Selection

 \subsection{Loss and Error-based Coreset Sampling}

-\paragraph{Overview} During training, samples that contribute more to the loss or cause worse performance are considered more important.
-Compared with the datamodels, the influence of each datapoint is also measured in the loss and error-based coreset sampling but differs in that such measurement is performed with the same LLM under development rather than a specifically designed datamodel.
+\paragraph{Overview} During training, samples that contribute more to the {total } loss or cause worse performance are considered more important. {In the light of this statement, the influence of each datapoint can also be measured via the losses and errors for coreset sampling.
+Compared with the datamodel-based measurement that estimates individual importance with a specifically designed datamodel, loss and error-based } measurement is performed with the same LLM under development.

 \paragraph{Technical Details}

 One kind of methods that record the errors of each sample during training to estimate importance is forgetting score or forgetting event~\cite{toneva2018empirical}.
 It counts how many times the forgetting happens with the iteration of training step $t$.
 For any given sample $x_i$ in a batch $B$ ($x_i\in B\subset S$), if the previous accuracy $acc_{i}^{t-1}$ surpasses the current accuracy $acc_{i}^{t}$ ($acc_{i}^{t}>acc_{i}^{t+1}$), then the example $x_i$ undergoes a forgetting event.
 Conversely, a learning event occurs if $acc_{i}^{t}<acc_{i}^{t+1}$.
 The number of forgetting events implies whether the sample is difficult and indispensable for training.
 An example $x_i$ is defined as unforgettable if it satisfies: